tscpp/knuckles/docs/guide/intro.md

 # Knuckles

 :::warning EXPERIMENTAL
-Many features in the toolchain is still under development and may be unstable.
+Many features in the toolkit is still under development and may be unstable.
 The documentation is still unfinished and may be missing crutial parts or be out of date.
 :::